Art-afk/FileCoder/README.md

-# FileEncoderApp
+# FileEncoderStarter
-simple FileEncoderApp use java
+simple FileEncoderStarter use java